 - Celebrate your progress.
 Share and promote inclusive steps forward, letting current and future employees know that accessibility and individuals are a priority.

-National Inclusion Week is the perfect time to begin putting these steps into action.
-Each small step makes a big difference and will enable you to build a workplace where everyone can succeed.
+National Inclusion Week is the ideal opportunity to start implementing these steps.
+Each small step makes a significant difference and enables you to build a workplace where everyone can succeed.

 Do you need support on your inclusive journey?